 Long Haul Trekkers is a safe space for people of all backgrounds to discuss different training methods, including the use of aversive tools like e-collars and prong collars.
 You are welcome to share your opinion, as long as you are not putting me or other readers down and calling them names.
 Abusive language toward other people will not be tolerated.
 Long Haul Trekkers aims to equip you with the resources to make your own decisions about responsible dog ownership, both at home and on the trail.

 Meet the Team

 I am a dog mom to Sitka and the founder of Long Haul Trekkers.
 I’m also a freelance journalist, content marketing writer, and author of the Falcon Guidebook The Ultimate Guide to Hiking with Dogs, and lead dog trainer and owner of Libra Dog Training, based out of Portland, Oregon.

 I have had dogs for over a decade and have had pets throughout my life.
 I’m also an enthusiastic dog trainer in training who has a soft spot for reactive dogs and loves working with them to shift their mindset and show them the world isn’t such a scary place, after all.

 I live in Portland, Oregon, where you can find Sitka and me trail running, exploring the mountains or camping down a dirt road.
 I’m also a fantastic vegan cook and sourdough bread baker if I do say so myself.

-He’s never done any such poor behaviors under Jen’s guidance and instead directs that energy to safe outlets like trail running, rolling in any snow patch he can find, and swimming in any and all forms of water, except the bathtub.
+He’s never done any such poor behaviors under Jen’s guidance and instead directs that energy to preferred outlets like trail running, rolling in any snow patch he can find, and swimming in any and all forms of water, except the bathtub.

 Sora was the dog who inspired this blog and who was part of the cycle touring team across Europe and South America.
 She was an Australian Shepherd adopted from Family Dogs New Life in Portland, OR in 2008.